dominodatalab/domino-data/docs/source/usecases/create_trainingset.rst

 A TrainingSet may only include versions from the same project.
 Attempting to add a version from a different project will result in an error.

+TrainingSet names must be strings containing only alphanumeric characters in the basic Latin alphabet including dash and underscore: [-A-Za-z_]

 .. code-block:: python

     training_set_version = client.create_training_set_version(